 Kristen Margiotta is a Delaware based contemporary oil painter whose passion for art is pervasive throughout her lifestyle.
 For over fifteen years, she has been exhibiting and selling her work, illustrating books, and actively participating in her local art community.
 She has been an instructor of art since that time, instructing at a variety of locations including at the college level.

 Strength, raw human emotion, and the color red pervade her work.
 She claims art imitates life and vice versa, and paints what comes from her heart.
-Part of her evolution as a person and an artist is unfolding and emerging through her new work.
+Part of her evolution as a person and an artist is unfolding and emerging through her recent work.
 Margiotta's viewers are often quoted as saying they can feel the drama unfolding in the painting, like a movie in motion.